syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 {%endhighlight%}

 The following screenshot shows the resulting chart.
-The marginal boxplots, smoothers, and quantile regression intervals that are included by default, make this a very information-dense graphic.
+The marginal box plots, smoothers, and quantile regression intervals that are included by default, make this a very information-dense graphic.

 ![](Charts-for-Associations_images/img8.png)